Montreal culture explorations of beliefs and values tend to fail when people have different values.

 People need to acknowledge and understand that cultural values are different from beliefs and thoughts.
 A proper understanding of values that, more often than not, leads to a successful interculturel communication.

-Cross cultural differences, interactions and communications between people from different cultural backgrounds do exist in our surroundings, do bring cultural misunderstandings and do require canadian culture questions and answers.
+Cultural dimensions, interactions and communications between people from different cultural backgrounds do exist in our surroundings, do bring cultural misunderstandings and do require canadian culture questions and answers.

 Culture diversity refers to knowledge, beliefs, language and communication, culture issues refer to patterns, behaviors and norms and culture topics refer to acceptance and respect of cultural differences such as generation gaps and many others.